taylus/reddit-block-user/README.md

 To block a user click 'block user' below a message from a user you wish to block from messaging you.
 ```

 I don't think you should have to interact with someone to block them.
 [The reddit API doesn't, either](https://www.reddit.com/dev/api/#POST_api_block_user).
-But in a confusing display of poor user experience, this feature is (kind of?) missing from the UI.
+But in a confusing display of poor user experience, this feature is (kind of) missing from the UI.

+When I say kind of, that's because...

+## Caveats

+* [Reddit Enhancement Suite](https://redditenhancementsuite.com/) allows you to block people, but this doesn't carry over to mobile.
+* The official Reddit mobile app allows you to block people, but I don't use it.
-When I say kind of, that's because you can (sometimes?) block someone by reporting their posts.
-But this isn't the case in the (otherwise great) [app I use on iOS](http://getnarwhal.com/), so I wrote this.
+* You can block someone by reporting their posts.
+But that creates more work for mods, and doesn't work in the (otherwise great) [app I use on iOS](http://getnarwhal.com/), so I wrote this.

-[Reddit Enhancement Suite](https://redditenhancementsuite.com/) also lets you block people, but this doesn't carry over to mobile.

 ## Blocking users using the reddit API